Create an Assumable Identity for a Jenkins Pipeline

 Save the job, and then build it using the Build with Parameters option.

-Assuming everything works as expected, your pipeline will be able to assume the identity and run the chainctl images repos list command, listing repositories available to the group.
+Assuming everything works as expected, your pipeline will be able to assume the identity and run the chainctl images repos list command, listing repositories available to the organization.

 . . .